 that illuminated the library and the world.
 I want to do the same thing

-with this museum,"
+with this museum," said the architect.

 The fiberglass tunnels will help viewers pass from